onewelcome/react-lib-components/README.md

 ### All at once

 When developing stories, components and tests at the same time, it may be easier to run the command `npm run dev`.
-This will run the commands `start` `test:watch` and `storybook` in parallel.
+This will run the commands `start`, `test:watch` and `storybook` in parallel.

 ```bash
 npm run dev
 ```

 ## Development

 Please see the [CONTRIBUTING.md](https://github.com/onewelcome/react-lib-components/blob/master/CONTRIBUTING.md) file for information on how to develop for the Component Library.

 ### Adding new icons